 2.12 “Limited Assessment” means an assessment levied against an Owner by the Association for costs and expenses incurred by the Association for the construction, installation, maintenance, repair and replacement of Common Area and/or Limited Common Area, and equipment and facilities located thereon, including any corrective action necessitated due to damage by the negligent or willful acts or omissions of any Owner or occupant of a Unit who is occupying a Unit with the consent, either express or implied, of such Owner, as more particularly described in Section 8.7 herein.

 2.13 “Limited Common Area” means those portions of the Common Area designated for the exclusive use of an Owner or Owners to the exclusion, limitation or restriction of other Owners.
-Limited Common Area may be established from time to time by Declarant or the Board on any portion of the Property by describing such area on a recorded Plat, by granting or reserving it in a deed or other instrument, by designating it as such in this Declaration or by recording an amendment to this Declaration.
+Limited Common Area may be established from time to time by the Board on any portion of the Property by describing such area on a recorded Plat, by granting or reserving it in a deed or other instrument, by designating it as such in this Declaration or by recording an amendment to this Declaration.
 Without limiting the foregoing, fifth-floor roof top decks adjacent to Units 408, 409, 410, 411, 412, 413, 414, 415, 416, 417, 418 and 419, the parking stalls and storage units located in the underground parking facility and the parking stalls on the surface parking deck shall be Limited Common Area.
 Notwithstanding anything the contrary contained in this Declaration, the Association may, in its sole discretion, grant exclusive easements to any or all of the Owners of Units 408, 409, 410, 411, 412, 413, 414, 415, 416, 417, 418 and 419 for the specific purpose of expanding the Limited Common Area of their fifth-floor roof top decks as set forth in Section 4.4 of this Declaration.

 2.14 “Member” means each person or entity holding a membership in the Association.
 Every Owner shall be required to be a Member.

-2.15 “Owner” means any person or entity, including Declarant, at any time owning a Condominium.
+2.15 “Owner” means any person or entity at any time owning a Condominium.
 The term “Owner” shall not refer to any Eligible Mortgagee, as herein defined, unless such Eligible Mortgagee has acquired title pursuant to foreclosure or any proceeding in lieu of foreclosure.

 2.16 “Regular Assessment” means an assessment by the Association to provide for the payment of all estimated expenses arising from or connected with the Project as a whole, as more particularly described in Section 8.5 herein.